telerik/ajax-docs/api/client/Telerik.Web.UI.RadSocialShare.md

 The event arguments.

-### fbSend
+### fbUnLike

-The event fires when the Facebook Send button is clicked.
+The event fires when the Facebook UnLike button is clicked.

 #### Event Data